robert17/iotf-rtd/docs/messaging/payload.rst

 -------------------------------

 It is simple to create a JSON message that meets the IOTF specification.

-The message must be a valid JSON object with only two top level
+* The message must be a valid JSON object (not an array) with only two top level
   elements: **d** and **ts**
+* The message must be UTF-8 encoded

 Data
 ~~~~
 The **d** element is where you include all data for the event (or
 command) being transmitted in the message.

-This element is required for
-your message to meet the IOTF message specification, in the case where
+* This element is required for your message to meet the IOTF message specification.
+* This must always be a JSON object (not an array)
-you wish to send no data the **d** element should still be present, but
+* In the case where you wish to send no data the **d** element should
-contain an empty object.
+  still be present, but contain an empty object.

 Example 1 - Simple Data
 ^^^^^^^^^^^^^^^^^^^^^^^